 Advice Around Part Time Timetables

-This guidance is to support all schools maintained by the council, academies, free schools and independent schools in the appropriate use of a reduced educational provision and to ensure that no child is excluded illegally through the imposition of a reduced timetable (sometimes referred to as a ‘part-time’ timetable).
+This guidance (written by Kirklees Education Safeguarding Team) will support all schools, academies, free schools and independent schools in the appropriate use of a reduced educational provision.
+All schools have a duty to ensure that no child is excluded illegally through the imposition of a reduced timetable (sometimes referred to as a ‘part-time’ timetable).
 This guidance relates to pupils of statutory school age.

 DfE Guidance (Children Unable to Attend School Due to Health Reasons)